mindspore-ai/docs/tutorials/experts/source_en/debug/dump.md

 The configuration files required for different modes and the data format of dump are different:

 - When Dump is enabled on Ascend, the operator to be dumped will automatically close memory reuse.
-- Asynchronous Dump full ability only supports graph mode on Ascend, overflow detection ability only support graph mode and PyNative mode on Ascend.
+- Asynchronous Dump only supports graph mode on Ascend.
 Memory reuse will not be turned off when asynchronous Dump is enabled.
-- Ascend only supports Asynchronous Dump mode.
-GPU only supports synchronous Dump mode.
+- Synchronous Dump supports graph mode on GPU and graph mode whose graph compilation level is O0 on Ascend.
 - Dump does not support heterogeneous training.
 If Dump is enabled for heterogeneous training scenario, the generated Dump data object directory maybe not in the expected directory structure.

 ## Synchronous Dump